 Types of Myeloid Lineage Cells

-To date, as many as 25 distinct myeloid lineage cells have been characterized, each performing a unique role in mounting an immune response.
+To date, as many as 25 distinct myeloid lineage cells have been characterized, each of which perform a unique role in mounting an immune response.
 The ability to identify and quantify each of the myeloid subtypes is essential for understanding why different populations are activated in response to certain pathogens and how they contribute to the resolution of an immune challenge.

 CMPs give rise to a stunning array of terminally differentiated myeloid cell types.
 Major lineage branches derived from CMPs include the genesis of:

 - Megakaryocytes, which produce the platelets necessary for normal blood clotting

 - Erythrocytes (red blood cells), which are responsible for carrying oxygen to tissues